 Although I knew the general plot through my outline, around midway through the writing of my book, my characters started doing things that I had not planned for them.
 They surprised me by certain decisions and or actions.
-This was when I knew that I had created dimensional characters that came off the page, that came to life.
+This was when I knew that I had created dimensional characters that came off the page.

 This post is from my blog series, “Tips for Writing Fiction.”
 Be sure to check out my Greco Family Trilogy books, which include Olive Branches Don’t Grow on Trees, Discovery of an Eagle, and The Bird that Sang in Color.
 These books are available from all major online book sellers, including Amazon, Barnes & Noble, and Apple Books.